 The Pre-Thesis Project

-This is a research project in the student's area of interest, to be done under the supervision of a faculty advisor.
-The final product is a written report and an oral defense in the presence of a pre-thesis committee.
+The pre-thesis project is a research project in the student's area of interest, conducted under the supervision of a faculty adviser who is likely to become the Ph.D. adviser for the student The final product is a written report and an oral defense in the presence of a pre-thesis committee, which is strongly encouraged to comprise faculty who will also serve as the student’s Ph.D. committee.
 The report's length and format are typically comparable to a journal article.
 It is advisable to include an introduction aimed at physicists who are not expert in the field.

 The goals of the pre-thesis projects are: